Game Of Kickball Turns Into 'Really Bad Nightmare' For Philadelphia Woman Now Paralyzed After Shooting

 Ten days ago, Amanda Lyons was a “normal” 35-year-old wife and health care professional, but a game of kickball with her friends and a stray bullet changed that.
-Lyons’ story is putting a face on the devastation gun violence causes so many innocent people across the city.READ MORE: Woman Facing Charges After Allegedly Stealing Trenton Police Cruiser
+Lyons’ story is putting a face on the devastation gun violence causes so many innocent people across the city.READ MORE: Trenton Police Investigating Deadly Hit-And-Run

 “I keep thinking that I am going to wake up from a really bad nightmare,” Lyons said.